GitLeeRepo/HerculesMvsTk4Notes/RfeNotes.md

 * **PROFILE** - show your editor profile setting such as Cap State, Syntax Highlighting
 * **CHANGE** or **C** - Search and replace, for example **C THIS THAT ALL** will change all occurances of THIS to THAT
+* **COLS** - display a columns ruler at the top of the page so you can easily see the column positon, which otherwise isn't as obvious since the sequence numbers at the start of the edit area are also included on the column number shown on the lower right.
+So for example in a COBOL program in which you must start in column 8, the lower right number will show 16 instead of 8, whereas the ruler shows the correct posistion.
+**CUT** - Copies (it does not remove it from the original in the Windows sense) the text marked with with the "**C* or **CC** block line commands into the clipboard.
+You can append to existing clipboard text by adding an **A** parameter, **CUT A**.
+The **D** parameter will discard the prior clipboard text.
+**PASTE** - Pastes the text copied with **CUT** to the location specified by the **A** after line command.
+This does not have to be in the same data set but can be pasted into another data set.

 ### Importing (Copying) text from other data PS data sets and PD Members